 When we are told that one can’t be content in marriage because it means relying on another, we remember “I can do all things through Christ who strengthens me,” (Philippians 4:13) and know that if Paul can be tortured for the Gospel, even the hardest days of marriage will be possible, and even joyous, with Jesus’s provision.

 When the world declares that we are too young to know anything about anything, we have confidence in His promise that “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him” (James 1:5 ).

 Sisters, let us continually remind ourselves that He is the only one who can make this work.

 He will sustain us when we have no idea what we are doing.
 He will be our foothold when the world crumbles around us.
 He will strengthen us when our husbands are weak.
 He has already blotted out our sins with His blood and is making us new from each day to the next.
-If we are leaning into Him completely and allowing Him to sanctify, we will be a much better wife years down the road than we can ever imagine being now.
+If we are leaning into Him completely and allowing Him to sanctify our hearts, we will be much better wives years down the road than we can ever imagine being now.
 Yes, marriage is hard.
 No, it is not for the faint of heart.
 But boy, our God is faithful anyway.